mfaani/mfaani/content/posts/what-is-manifest-lock-file/index.md

 **Pros:**
 - Anyone can download the project and even without having CocoaPods they can run the app.
 - It's easier to see all the code at once, but also you get to see changes/updates to the pods.
 This becomes more vital if you own the pod yourself.
-- Some security tools can scan your dependencies only if you commit the /Pods folder.
 - Engineers will only need to have CocoaPods installed if they ever needed to bump a pod version.

 **Cons:** Your repo size would go up, because it contains all these libraries.